GM appeals directly to employees as strike losses mount, riling UAW

 GM Chief Executive Officer Mary Barra met on Wednesday with UAW President Gary Jones and Dittes to urge a faster response by the union to the company’s last offer.

-One of the five issues the committees are discussing is the fate of four U.S. factories that GM has indicated could close; another is future technological changes to production, according to the UAW letter.
+One of the five issues the committees are discussing is the fate of four U.S. factories that GM has indicated could close, according to the UAW letter.
+Other issues include future technological changes to production and the fate of the UAW-GM joint training centre.
 Dittes said he did not know when the issues would be resolved, suggesting a final deal may not be close.

 UAW workers are concerned that as GM shifts to more electric vehicles it will require fewer workers, and that workers in battery production plants may earn less than those at existing transmission plants.